team23/style-guide/libs/vue/README.md

 ];
 ```

+Note: If you want to lint typescript files, it is available as a separate package: `@team23/eslint-config-team23-ts`.

 ## Overriding Settings

 You can override settings from the shareable config by adding them directly into your eslint.config.js